 Clay Cook - Entrepreneur & Angel Investor

 Today we showcase a story of a man who is, an entrepreneur and a successful Angel investor, helping a lot of Australian business to realize their dreams.
-Clay Cook who is based in Perth, Western Australia.
+Clay Cook is based in Perth, Western Australia.

-Let us explore bit further how Clay is helping others and what he thinks about innovation coming out of Australia.
+Let us explore a bit further how Clay is helping others and what he thinks about innovation coming out of Australia.
 This is what Clay has to say in his interview with me.

 • Please tell us about yourself, your background and interests?

-My "tags" would go something like… Serial tech entrepreneur, ineedhits, Minti, Vibe Capital, Gooruze, Angel investor, Father, Husband, Relaxed, Perth, Australia, Nice guy.
+My "tags" would go something like… Serial tech entrepreneur, Ineedhits, Minti, Vibe Capital, Gooruze, Angel investor, Father, Husband, Relaxed, Perth, Australia, Nice guy.

 • What is the name of your venture firm?